Nippers Volunteer Roles

 • The same 2-3 parents will be AM / AAM for each age group and be there for each session across the program

-• This role is a lot of fun and you really get to see what Nippers and the Woolamai SLSC is all about
+• This role is a lot of fun, and you really get to see what Nippers and the Woolamai SLSC are all about

-• Each AM/AAM will need to compete the approx. 1.5hrs of training ahead of the Nippers season starting (visit https://sls.com.au/role/age-manager/ for more information) as well as an information session run by the Nippers Coordinator the night before Nippers starts to make sure you are set up for success
+• Each AM/AAM will need to complete the approx. 1.5 hrs of training ahead of the Nippers season starting (visit https://sls.com.au/role/age-manager/ for more information), as well as an information session run by the Nippers Coordinator the night before Nippers starts to make sure you are set up for success